RedisLabs/redislabs-docs/content/rs/references/policies/redis-upgrade-policy.md

 As of v6.2.4, `redis_upgrade_policy` defaults to `major`, which limits Redis database compatibility to the most recent major release.

-If you change the policy to `latest`, you need to upgrade Redis Enterprise Software every time there’s a minor release.
-Further, you’ll need to leave the policy set to `latest` until the next major release of Redis Enterprise Software, which generally happens every 18-24 months.
+If you change the policy to `latest`, you need to upgrade Redis Enterprise Software with each minor release.
+Furthermore, leave the policy set to `latest` until the next major release of Redis Enterprise Software, which generally happens every 18-24 months.

 ## Examples